A Model-Independent Precision Test of General Relativity using LISA Bright Standard Sirens: Results

 \subsection{Reconstruction of F(z) and Hubble Constant}

-Building upon the hierarchical Bayesian framework introduced earlier to estimate $\mathcal{F}(z)$ with a fixed $H_0$, we now extend this approach to concurrently measure $\mathcal{F}(z)$ and the Hubble constant, $H_0$.
+Building upon the hierarchical Bayesian framework introduced earlier to estimate $\mathrm{\mathcal{F}(z)}$ with a fixed $\mathrm{H_0}$, we now extend this approach to concurrently measure $\mathrm{\mathcal{F}(z)}$ and the Hubble constant, $\mathrm{H_0}$.
 In this extended framework, we derive the EM luminosity distance by integrating various cosmological scales, including the BAO scale, sound horizon distance, and redshift.
-Figures \ref{fig:violin} and \ref{fig:Fzreconstruction} provide a detailed analysis of $\mathcal{F}(z)$ measurements under scenarios of both fixed and varying $H_0$.
-Significantly, when $H_0$ is allowed to vary, the uncertainties in measuring $\mathcal{F}(z)$ increase by approximately a factor of 2 to 2.5, relative to scenarios with a fixed $H_0$.
-In Figure \ref{fig:Fzreconstruction}, we specifically illustrate the improved precision in tracking the redshift-dependent variations of the Planck mass ($\mathcal{F}(z)$) for MBBHs systems, emphasizing enhanced measurements in the redshift range from 1.0 to 6.0.
-Additionally, Figure \ref{fig:CombinedPost} illustrates the optimal combined measurements of $\mathcal{F}(z)$ and the Hubble constant ($H_0$).
+Figures \ref{fig:violin} provide a detailed analysis of $\mathrm{\mathcal{F}(z)}$ measurements under scenarios of both fixed and varying $\mathrm{H_0}$ with only six events up to $z=6$.
+The uncertainty on the parameter $\mathrm{\mathcal{F}(z)}$ increased by approximately a factor of 2 to 2.5 when $\mathrm{H_0}$ is allowed to vary relative to scenarios with a fixed $\mathrm{H_0}$.
+This scenario with only six events corresponds to a pessimistic case with only $4\%$ EM bright events for the Light Seed model and the Heavy Seed model and about $30\%$ for the Heavy Seed+Delay model in four years of observation period.
+This corresponds to a single events at every redshift up to $z=6$.
+We have shown the constraints for a few scenarios of detectable bright sirens from LISA in appendix \ref{sec:ErrorBudget}.
+If the efficiency of LISA bright sirens are less than this, then one needs to consider a longer observation period of the LISA mission for at least one detection of bright standard siren.

-In Figure \ref{fig:H0posterior}, we show the measurement of $H_0$ marginalized over $\mathcal{F}(z)$ for the three different population models, for all events up to a redshift of $z=6.0$.
-The accuracy of $\mathcal{F}(z)$ estimates relies heavily on precise measurements of the BAO scale and $D_l^{GW}(z)$.
-Improved precision in BAO scale readings directly bolsters the accuracy of $\mathcal{F}(z)$ estimates.
-On the GW front, the fidelity of $\mathcal{F}(z)$ assessments is primarily dependent on the accuracy of luminosity distances, $D_l^{GW}(z)$.
-Enhancements in measuring $D_l^{GW}(z)$ substantially improve $\mathcal{F}(z)$ evaluations, as previously discussed in the previous subsection.
+In Figure \ref{fig:Fzreconstruction}, we specifically illustrate the improved precision in tracking the redshift-dependent variations of the Planck mass ($\mathrm{\mathcal{F}(z)}$) for MBBHs systems, emphasizing enhanced measurements in the redshift range from $z=1.2$ to $z=6.0$.
+Additionally, Figure \ref{fig:CombinedPost} illustrates the optimal joint measurements of $\mathrm{\mathcal{F}(z)}$ and the Hubble constant ($\mathrm{H_0}$).
+In Figure \ref{fig:H0posterior}, we show the measurement of $H_0$ marginalized over $\mathrm{\mathcal{F}(z)}$ for the three different population models, for all events up to a redshift of $\mathrm{z=6.0}$.
+The results on $\mathrm{\mathcal{F}(z)}$ and $H_0$ for scenario with MBBHs distribution having a mass ratio beyond $q=1$ is shown in the appendix \ref{sec:appendix}.